remis-thoughts/shared_lib/README.md

 # shared_lib

-A tool for generating compiler options when creating shared libraries.
-This project is intended to be a comprehensive list of per-platform shared library prefixes & suffixes, and per-platform-per-compiler shared library generation options.
-It has a long way to go :)
+A cross-platform tool for generating compiler options when creating shared libraries.
+This project is intended to be a comprehensive list of per-platform shared library prefixes & suffixes, and per-platform-per-compiler shared library generation options (it still has a long way to go :). `shared_lib`'s use-case is similar to [libtool's](https://www.gnu.org/software/libtool), however `shared_lib` just generates command line options for other tools (like [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config)) instead of driving the linking process like libtool does.

 ## Usage